-- the whirring of an electric fan
+- everyday sounds such as the TV, music or an electric fan

-- leaving a window open at night to hear noises from outside.
+- leaving a window open at night to hear noises from outside

 Bedside and desktop sound generators